codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/quay-triggers.md

 1. Creating a trigger in Codefresh.
 This will result in a special Codefresh webhook URL
 1. Creating a new notification in Quay that will use this URL to call Codefresh

-Make sure that you have Quay account and have already [created a repository](https://docs.quay.io/guides/create-repo.html) (or pushed a Docker image at least once).
+Make sure that you have a Quay account and have already [created a repository](https://docs.quay.io/guides/create-repo.html) (or pushed a Docker image at least once).

 ### Create a new Quay Trigger

-To add a new Quay trigger, navigate to Codefresh Pipeline *Configuration* view and expand *Triggers* section.
+To add a new Quay trigger, navigate to a Codefresh Pipeline *Configuration* view and expand the *Triggers* section.
 Press the `Add Trigger` button and select a `Registry` trigger type to add.

 {% include image.html
 lightbox="true"